taf3/taf/README.md

 ### Docker container

-**TAF** is very easy to install and deploy in a Docker container.
+**TAF** is very easy to install and deploy as a Docker container.

-**Docker** can build images automatically by reading the instructions from a Dockerfile, a text document that contains all the commands a user can call on the command line to assemble an image.
+**Docker** can build images automatically by reading instructions from a Dockerfile, a text document that contains all the commands a user can call on the command line to assemble an image.
 Using Docker build, users can create an automated build that executes several command-line instructions in succession. **TAF** has a configuration file, called Dockerfile, located in the root of the **TAF**  directory.
 It is based on Ubuntu 16.04 and Python 3.4.0.

 **Install and configure Docker**